-Upon the SEC's approval of relevant rule changes, each Participant will implement such timeline.
-One consideration in the development of these timelines will be when the quality of CAT Data will be sufficient to meet the surveillance needs of the Participant (i.e., to sufficiently replace current reporting data) before existing rules and systems can be eliminated.
+After each Participant completes the above Upon the SEC's approval of relevant rule analysis of its rules and systems, each changes, each Participant will implement Participant will analyze the most such timeline.
+One consideration in the appropriate and expeditious timeline and development of these timelines will be manner for eliminating such rules and when the quality of CAT Data will be systems. sufficient to meet the surveillance needs of the Participant (i.e., to sufficiently replace current reporting data) before existing rules and systems can be eliminated.